formats back

 Cutting out the middleman

 Bitcoin has allowed people to put their trust in technology instead of third-party mediators like banks and civil-law notaries.
 This is because it relies on blockchain technology, which is a complex mathematical model that instantly creates a virtual chain of recorded transactions when Bitcoin is transferred from one place to another.
 These transactions are easily verifiable, and will eliminate the possibility of human error, steep transaction fees, and long wait times when transferring money.
 In other words, Bitcoin makes the whole process of using money more efficient by cutting out the middlemen who have had to oversee every transaction that takes place thus far.
-This is why mainstream payment firms like PayPal are not only investing in it but adding it as an option to their platform.
+This is why mainstream payment firms like PayPal are not only investing in it but offering it as an option to their platform.

 Leaving paper in the past